wesamnabeel99/wesamnabeel99/README.md

 - 🔭 I’m currently looking for a position as **Android Developer**

-- 🌱 I have 1 year of experience **developing android apps using Kotlin**
+- 🌱 I have 1.5 years of experience **developing android apps using Kotlin**

-- 🎯 I’m currently focusing on: **Android Jetpack, ⭐️ star the projects if you like it 🤩.**
+- 🎯 I’m currently focusing on: **Jetpack Compose, Clean Architecture ⭐️ star the projects if you like it 🤩.**

 - 📫 How to reach me **wesamezio@gmail.com**